neondatabase/website/content/docs/manage/endpoints.md

 - **Name**: The endpoint name.
 - **Region**: The regions in which the endpoint was created.
-- **Min/max compute units**: The maximum and minimum number of CPUs allocated to the compute unit.
+- **Min/max compute units**: The minimum and maximum number of CPUs allocated to the compute unit.
 - **Type**: The type of endpoint.
 Neon supports read-write and read-only endpoints.
-- **Branch**: The name of the branch that the endpoint is associated with.
+- **Branch**: The branch that the endpoint is associated with.
-- **State**: The endpoint state (`Active`, `Idle`, or `Stopped`)
+- **State**: The endpoint state (`Active`, `Idle`, or `Stopped`).
 - **Last activity**: The last time the endpoint was active.
 - **Created**: The date and time the endpoint was created.

 ## Edit an endpoint

-You can edit an endpoint to change the branch that the endpoint is associated with, the endpoint type (read-write or read-only), enabled or disable [passwordless connect](../../reference/glossary/#passwordless-auth), enable or disable autoscaling, or change minimum and maximum number of CPU units.
-Autoscaling and resource-related options are only available to paid tiers.
+You can edit an endpoint to modify the following characteristics:

+- The branch the endpoint is associated with
+- The endpoint type (read-write or read-only)
+- Whether to enable or disable [passwordless connect](../../reference/glossary/#passwordless-auth)
+- Whether to enable or disable autoscaling (only available to paid tiers)
+- The minimum and maximum number of CPU units (only available to paid tiers)

 To edit an endpoint:

 1. In the Neon Console, select **Endpoints**.
-1. Fnd the endpoint you want to edit, click the kebab (&#8942;) menu, and select **Edit**.
+1. Fnd the endpoint you want to edit, click the &#8942; menu, and select **Edit**.
 1. Edit the endpoint and click **Save changes**.

 ## Delete an endpoint